 - What Happened to the Mouse?: Hasn't been seen since Bryan punches him in his 4 ending.
 However, he is mentioned by Heihachi in 7, so he may still be around.

 A master of capoeira, this man gives Eddy a purpose while the latter is incarcerated in prison by teaching him capoeira.
 He is also Christie's grandfather, and he instructs Eddy to teach Christie capoeira as soon as he is released.

 - Killed Off for Real: Dies in Eddy and Christie's 6 endings.

 - The Old Convict: Incarcerated since before Eddy came and actually released two years after the latter.

 - Old Master: Of capoeira.

 - Soap Opera Disease: His unspecified illness conveniently gives Eddy and Christie enough time to participate in two whole tournaments.
 Not that it stops him from dying.

-Appears in: TTT
+Appears in: TTT2

 Voiced by: Mary Elizabeth McGlynn

 A scientist and executive of G Corporation and Leo's mother.
 She is murdered by an assassin sometime before the events of 6, and Leo suspects that her superiors, including Kazuya Mishima himself, are somehow responsible.